-What’s the Difference Between CPA and CFO?
+What Is the Difference Between a CPA and CFO?

 1. CPAs Manage Tax Strategy

 While the role of a CPA varies based on the organization for which he or she is working, one of the greatest benefits a CPA will bring to your organization is their knowledge of tax law and compliance.
 A CPA will traditionally keep, audit, and inspect financial records, then prepare financial and tax reports.
+They use their financial expertise to help companies decrease their tax burden while keeping meticulous records and reports to handle an audit, should they face one.

 Companies will usually hire CPAs when they need help with the following:

-- Ensuring their company’s finances are accurate and compliant
+- Ensuring their company’s finances are accurate and compliant with tax law

 2. CFOs Shape & Implement Financial Strategy